Air campaign of the Uganda–Tanzania War: Libya

 The Libyan Arab Republic Air Force (LARAF) intervened in the Uganda–Tanzania War's later stages.
 The LARAF was a large and well-equipped force, though it suffered from limitations in regard to its personnel.
 Its squadrons were often understrength, and many pilots lacked proper training.
 Though it is disputed how many and which types of Libyan aircraft were sent to Uganda, the presence of at least two Tupolev Tu-22 bombers was confirmed.
 LARAF's Tu-22s were operated by the No. 1022 Squadron (also known as "Second Bomber Squadron").
 The Libyan Tu-22s were second-hand aircraft imported from the Soviet Union, and suffered from serviceability issues; the bombers were both difficult to maintain and to fly.
 In addition, Libyan Tu-22 crews were regarded by their Soviet instructors as being subpar, incapable of flying sophisticated bombing missions and more interested in their own safety than carrying out their tasks.
-In addition, the Soviet ambassador to Uganda argued in early March 1979 that the Tu-22 was not suited to a "bush war" in Uganda.
+The Soviet ambassador to Uganda argued in early March 1979 that the Tu-22 was not suited to a "bush war" in Uganda.